 3. Unable to Track Interactions with Patients

 Care teams need methods to record and view their interactions with patients.
 Some patients, for instance, regularly reach out for help while others prefer to fly under the radar.
-Since every patient is different, care teams need to know when to connect with patients based on their behavior patterns.
+Since every patient is different, care teams need to know when and where to connect with patients based on their behavior patterns.

 4. No Tracking of Expenses Versus Savings

 With health tech solutions, there’s a balance between cost per patient and savings per staff member.
 That’s why PRM software should allow program directors and care teams to analyze staff efficiency while comparing it against patient expenses.

 There’s a point at which PRM solutions could cost health care more than they’re worth.